HomeHome Repair & DIYHow to Prep Drywall for Paint: Step-by-Step Guide

 Follow the drying time recommended on the primer label, usually a few hours.
 Avoid rushing this step, as painting over a wet primer can lead to streaks or an uneven finish.

-Once the primer is dry, your drywall is ready for painting!
-“Related article: how long to wait between paint coats.”
+After the primer has fully dried, your drywall will be perfectly prepped for painting.
+“Related article: How long to wait between paint coats.”
 By following these steps, you can prevent the paint from peeling off the drywall and ensure a smooth finish.

 Similar Articles